codio-content/Coding_with_Javascript-Conditional_statements/.guides/content/Indenting---Tab-3422.md

 This is very important, so please read it carefully.

 ## Indenting your code
-In some languaes like Python, indentation is *required*.
+In some languages like Python, indentation is *required*.
 If you don't indent you code properly, it will not run.

 In Javascript, your code will run fine without indentation but it will look messy if you don't.